survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

 These approaches can be combined.
 You can end up with a higher level configuration that's then composed from smaller parts.
 Those parts could go to a library which you then consume through npm.
 This would allow consuming the same configuration across multiple projects.

-This is the approach we'll use in this book to discuss through various techniques. *webpack.config.js* will maintain higher level configuration while *webpack.parts.js* will contain the building blocks.
+This is the approach we'll use in this book to discuss through different techniques. *webpack.config.js* will maintain higher level configuration while *webpack.parts.js* will contain the building blocks.

 ## Composing Configuration by Merging